-The Xbox Series X and Series S are launching on November 10, 2020, bringing better resolution, higher frame rates, and ray tracing to gamers around the world.
+The Xbox Series X and Series S are now on the market, bringing better resolution, higher frame rates, and ray tracing to gamers around the world.
 These upcoming Xbox Series X games promise to show off all those bells and whistles in fun, new experiences.

 If you’re eager to find out what Microsoft has in store for the years ahead, we’ve rounded up every game confirmed so far, including new offerings, franchise installments, and ports of existing titles.
 We’re looking beyond the first party projects here to encompass all the great games coming to this powerful new piece of gaming hardware.